hbokh/awesome-saltstack/README.md

 - [SaltStack: Keeping Salt Pillar data encrypted using GPG](http://fabianlee.org/2016/10/18/saltstack-keeping-salt-pillar-data-encrypted-using-gpg/) - On secure encryption/decryption of pillar data.
 - [Secure Pillar in SaltStack with GPG](https://gijs.io/2017/02/28/secure-pillar-data-in-saltstack-with-gpg/) - Encrypting your pillar data can be done with GPG.
 - [Network-Automation with Salt, NAPALM and Kubernetes](http://blog.simonmetzger.de/2018/02/salt-napalm-k8s-network-automation/) - How to manage legacy devices that are not able to install software natively on themselves.
-- [Python development for infrastructure management using Salt](https://mirceaulinic.net/2017-12-19-salt-pure-python/) - The overlooked side of Salt and some best practices, by Mircea Ulinic.
+- [Python development for infrastructure management using Salt](https://mirceaulinic.net/2017-12-19-salt-pure-python/) - The overlooked side of Salt and some best practices.
+- [Using Salt like Ansible](https://duncan.codes/2016/05/18/using-salt-like-ansible.html) - How to use Salt in a way similar to Ansible.

 ## Discussions